 Identifying the Objectives & Benefits of a Smart City clean air zone strategy.

-•Enables informed changes to travel patterns and behaviors, thus affecting vehicle trip numbers and pollution emissions.
+- Enables informed changes to travel patterns and behaviours, thus affecting vehicle trip numbers and pollution emissions.

-•Encourages adoption of alternative low emission transport and changes in commuter behavior towards public transport, car share & cycling health initiatives.
+- Encourages adoption of alternative low emission transport and changes in commuter behaviour towards public transport, car share & cycling health initiatives.

-•By fundamentally addressing traffic patterns within and around city centers progress will be made on reducing carbon and NO2 emissions.
+- By fundamentally addressing traffic patterns within and around city centres progress will be made on reducing carbon and NO2 emissions.

 This in turn will encourage investment in new technologies, support economic development and enhances the potential of a city as a desirable place for visitors, businesses, and residents.
 Smart cities will pave the way for a new approach to urban transportation and drive changes in the way we live, work and play.